marcelopalacioabreu/247/Game/Alpha/README.md

 # Alpha
-## To aquire the alpha please buy the steam dlc or use the key if you crowdfund us
+## To play the alpha please buy the steam dlc or use the key if you crowdfund us
+## Download from /dl